sair-lab/interestingness/README.md

          # --test-data The sequence ID in the dataset SubTF, [0-6] is avaiable
          # This will read the trained model "ae.pt.SubTF.n1000.mse" from short-term learning.

- * For convenience, you may run
+ * Alternatively, you may test all sequences by running

          bash test.sh

- * This will generate results files in folder "results", that is compatible with evaluation tools in [SubT](https://github.com/wang-chen/SubT.git)
+ * This will generate results files in folder "results".

- * You may skip this step, if you download our generated [results](link).
+ * You may skip this step, if you download our generated [results](https://github.com/wang-chen/interestingness/releases/download/v1.0/results.zip).

 # Evaluation